-Behavior after a win or a loss is an important part of sportsmanship.
-Sportsmanship can be taught by encouraging clean play, not trash talking, developing a positive relationship with the officials, and coping with winning and losing.
-These are all lessons that can be taught at practice and re-enforced before players step into a competitive game.
+Sportsmanship can be taught by encouraging clean/fair play; while discouraging inappropriate behaviors/actions and developing a positive relationship with the officials AND opposing teams.
+These are all lessons that can be taught at practice and re-enforced before players step onto the field on Saturdays.
 A large part of teaching sportsmanship is having the courage to enforce it if one of your players misbehaves.
 As the coach, it's up to you to model appropriate behavior with both your words AND your actions.
-Remember- you are a role model.
+Remember- you are a role model!